-Our dog truck is a 1998 Ford Expedition, while our
+Our current dog truck is a traditional style dog

-dog car is a 2004 VW Jetta Wagon.
-Initially, we liked
+and 2004 VW Jetta Wagon.
+Initially, we liked transporting

-transporting the dogs loose in the vehicle since it
+the dogs loose in the vehicle since it allowed the

-allowed the dogs to pick their spaces.
-We recently
+dogs to pick their spaces.
+We recently decided to

-decided to make individual internal dog boxes.
-One
+make individual internal dog boxes.
+One reason for

-reason for the dog boxes was to make it easier at
+the dog boxes was to make it easier at events since

-events since we could release individual dogs.
-A second
+we could release individual dogs.
+A second reason

-reason was for safety.
-Dog boxes allow the dogs to
+was for safety.
+Dog boxes allow the dogs to be securely

-be securely fastened and allow each dog their own
+fastened and allow each dog their own private area.

 Most dog boxes are built on pick up truck beds -